shawngib/project-stig/readme.md

 5. Log Analytics Workspace
 6. Azure Automation (for future use)
 7. Managed Identity
+8. Azure Workbook for Sentinel and Log Analytics

 Resources used in the Image building and STIG process: